fxpw/CPP_Telegram_GPT/README.md

 Before run

-* check and change your .env.example whit your parametrs
+* check and change your .env.example/.env whit your parametrs
 * rename .env.example to .env
 * .env and cpp_telegram_gpt file need to be at same directory
+* if need use proxy add it to .env
 * run cpp_telegram_gpt

 # Build